 Like a loving doe and a graceful mountain goat,

 Let her breasts satisfy you at all times;

 Be exhilarated always with her love.”
 (Proverbs 5:18-19 NASB)

 How Can We Get Over Our Body Image Issues

 We were at a marriage conference some years ago by Drs.
 Les & Leslie Parrot.
 They said something that helped change my way of thinking about my body and sex.

 “Let your husband be your mirror”

 Don’t look at the mirror and believe what you see.
 Let your husband speak what he sees when he looks at you.
 And believe him.
-Don’t call him a liar because you see the flaws in your mirror.

 - Your character is amazing.